bergano65/azure-docs.ru-ru/articles/azure-monitor/app/ilogger.md

         .ConfigureLogging(
         builder =>
             {
-            // providing an instrumentation key here is required if you are using
+            // Providing an instrumentation key here is required if you're using
             // standalone package Microsoft.Extensions.Logging.ApplicationInsights
             // or if you want to capture logs from early in the application startup
             // pipeline from Startup.cs or Program.cs itself.